MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/faq-azure-access.md

 ### Q: I have more than 200 members in my Azure DevOps organization, how can I connect to an Azure AD?

-A: Currently, you can still connect, but the mapping and invite features that help resolve disconnected users post-connection won’t work beyond 200.
+A: Currently, you can still connect, but the mapping and invite features that help resolve disconnected users post-connection won't work beyond 200.
 Please [contact support](https://azure.microsoft.com/support/devops/).

 ### Q: Why is git.exe/Visual Studio failing to authenticate after linking/unlinking from Azure Active Directory?